CHMP

 NeighborWorks Capital: We’ve worked together quite a bit over the years!
 Tell us about your experience.

-Julie Porter: Because you have the same mission we do, which is to strengthen neighborhoods, there is a great partnership with NC.
+Julie Porter: Because you have the same mission we do, which is to strengthen neighborhoods, there is a great partnership with NeighborWorks Capital.
 It’s hard for people to understand the importance of access to capital and especially quick, well-executed capital.
 You’re reliable.
 Someone we can always count on–flexible and nimble.
 When creative financing is needed, you’re there.

 NeighborWorks Capital: How has partnering contributed to your success?